bitid/bitid/README.md

 *Bitcoin Authentication Open Protocol*

-Pure Bitcoin sites and applications shouldn’t have to rely on artificial identification such as usernames and passwords.
-BitID is an open protocol allowing simple and secure authentication by a Bitcoin address, using a cryptographic signature challenge.
+Pure Bitcoin sites and applications shouldn’t have to rely on artificial identification methods such as usernames and passwords.
+BitID is an open protocol allowing simple and secure authentication using public-key cryptography.

 # Why ?

-When dealing with Bitcoin services, user has most of the time a wallet with at least one address.
-Using this wallet for authentication purpose has many benefits :
+When they need to deal with Bitcoin services, users already own at least one public and private key-pair: their Bitcoin addresses.
+Using their wallet for authentication purposes has many benefits :
-- seamless registration / login experience
+- "one-click" registration and login procedures
-- no need to remember password, added security
+- no need to remember or duplicate passwords
+- the server only knows and stores the users's public key
-- authentication by Bitcoin address, allowing service to know return address if needed
+- authentication by a Bitcoin address allows the service to use it (ie: Mining pool payment address)
-- possibility of connecting with a decentralized identification system to populate registration fields (name, email ...)
+- optionally, connect to a decentralized identification system in order to populate registration fields (nickname, email ...)

-Of course, these benefits apply only for Bitcoin related services.
-It leverages the fact that users already have a wallet and already took all steps to protect/backup it.
-For mainstream services, other auth services such as OpenID, Facebook connect, etc are much more suited.
+Of course, these benefits mostly apply for Bitcoin related services, leveraging the fact that users already have a wallet and presumably took all the necessary steps to protect and back it up.
+For non-cryptocurrency-related services, other authentication services such as OpenID or Facebook connect may be better suited.

 # Acknowledgment

 Authenticating using a cryptographic challenge isn't a new idea and BitID doesn't claim to be an original approach.
-The goal is to propose common specifications and best practices as well as provide a seamless user experience.
+The goal is to propose common specifications and best practices as well as offer a seamless user experience.

-Discussion on [Reddit](http://www.reddit.com/r/Bitcoin/comments/1nkoju/bitcoin_core_dev_websites_do_not_need_passwords/) about a need to replace user/pwd authentication with a key-based signature.
+Discussion on [Reddit](http://www.reddit.com/r/Bitcoin/comments/1nkoju/bitcoin_core_dev_websites_do_not_need_passwords/) about a need to replace user/pwd authentication with a public-key cryptographic signature.

 [SQRL](https://www.grc.com/sqrl/sqrl.htm) (Secure Quick Reliable Login) is a similar project allowing authentication using public-key cryptography.
-It has however a much broader scope and relies on additional software for storing the key pairs, while BitID relies on crypto-wallets that users already have access to.
+It has however a much broader scope and relies on additional software for storing the key pairs, while BitID relies on crypto-wallets that users already own.

 # How does it work ?

-In order to access a restricted area or just to identify herself, the user is shown the following UX :
+In order to access a restricted area or authenticate oneself against a given service, the user is shown the following UX :

 ![](http://i.imgur.com/CvuXijh.png)

-The QRcode contains the following data :
+The QR code contains the following data :

 ```
 bitid://?s=NONCE&c=https://www.site.com/callback